Imranmoujan/DL/Sentiment Analysis/README.md

 ## How to Run:

 - Clone the repository.
-- Install the required libraries using pip install -r requirements.txt.
+- Install the required libraries.
 - Run the Jupyter notebook to see the analysis and model results.

+## Conclusion

+This sentiment analysis project successfully classified Amazon product reviews as positive or negative using various machine learning models.
+The LogisticRegression achieved an accuracy of 74%, indicating its effectiveness in sentiment classification.